leighajarett/bigquery-guide.github.io/pages/2_bigquery_internals/storage_optimization.md

 - **Partitions are designed for places where there is a low number of distinct values**, generally less than a few thousand.
 If you over partition your tables, you’ll create a lot of metadata - which means that if you ever need to read in the entire table, it will be inefficient.
 For example, you might write queries where you're often looking at orders placed in the last hour.
 To make this query really efficient, you may decide to partition on the hour that the order was placed.
 However, if you have a few years worth of data this would result in more than 10,000 partitions.
 Not only is this over the 4,000 partition limit, but if users on your team are also writing queries to go further back in time having that many partitions would add overhead and decrease performance

-- **Clusters can be used for columns with higher cardinality**.
+- **Clusters can be used for columns with higher cardinality**, and if there aren't a lot of GB in each partition clustering will be more performant than partitioning.
 In BigQuery, you can specify up to four cluster keys - the data will be sorted in the order that the keys are provided, meaning the first key will likely have the largest impact the amount of data scanned.
 Clustering also helps to improve the performance of aggregations, so you may also want to consider keys that are often used to aggregate against.
 For example, if you're frequently calculating the total spend for each customer you might want to cluster on customer ID.

+<a href="https://hoffa.medium.com/bigquery-optimized-cluster-your-tables-65e2f684594b" class="button">Cluster Your Tables (Blog)</a>

 ## Partitioning Instead of Sharding